jmbarrie/cs110/lab4/README.md

 ## Project Description
 <!-- you can include known bugs, design decisions, external references used... -->
 All requirements mentioned in Lab4 specs are satisfied.
+### Notes
+For the Backend requirements "GET /:roomName/messages", we have implemented it as "GET /:roomName/".
+This will return all messages of a chatroom to the client.
 ### Known bugs
 Messages are posted again after 2 minutes for unknown reason.
 ### How to Run Code